 Not only does the CPRA give CPPA the authority to conduct agency audits at its discretion, but businesses engaged in processing high-risk data would be subject to annual cybersecurity audits and regular risk assessments.

 Several factors would be used to determine which processing criteria would warrant such audits, including the size and complexity of the business and the nature and extent of the processing.
-These CPRA rules are similar to those found in the GDPR’s required data protection impact assessments (DPIAs).
+These CPRA rules are similar to those found in Europe's General Data Protection Regulations (GDPR)’s required data protection impact assessments (DPIAs).
 IAPP calls the CPRA’s audits and risk assessments one of its most impactful provisions.

 New consumer rights